Meaning of Incoterms in global trade

 Delivered Duty Paid – DDP

-Delivered Duty Paid terms, or DDP is when the seller is responsible for all the shipment charges to reach its destination.
+Delivered Duty Paid terms, or DDP, is when the seller is responsible for all the shipment charges to reach its destination.
 For these terms, the seller is responsible for arranging the cargo and delivering the goods to the named destination, including all customs clearance.
 The seller would need to pay all taxes and duties, including any VAT/GST, etc.

 The risk for DDP terms is mainly on the seller.
-Because this risk is mainly on the seller many sellers do want to work with these terms.
+Because this risk is mainly on the seller, many sellers do want to work with these terms.

 Free Alongside Ship – FAS

 The seller will deliver the goods for export to the port, at which point the risk will then transfer to the buyer.
-The seller will insure the goods until the cargo reaches the port and are on the vessel.
+The seller will insure the goods until the cargo reaches the port and is on the vessel.

 Free On Board – FOB